Corporate governance

 The Bank complies with the Guidelines on Corporate Governance published by the Iceland Chamber of Commerce, Nasdaq OMX Iceland and the Confederation of Icelandic Employers, which entered into effect on 1 July 2021.

-The corporate governance statement, published alongside the Bank’s annual financial statement, reviews the main aspects of risk management and internal control, the election and activities of the Board of Directors and executive management.
+The Corporate Governance Statement, published alongside the Bank’s annual financial statement, reviews the main aspects of risk management and internal control, the election and activities of the Board of Directors and executive management.

 Organisation of Landsbankinn